 April 1, 2016 – The more I research about Norcold refrigerator failures and fires despite the numerous recall retrofit fixes, the more convinced I am that I must share this information with other RVers.
 This page is about the Amish built alternative cooling units.
-See all pages I’ve done on this issue linked in the column to the left and below.
+See all pages I’ve done on this issue:

 When my four year old Norcold refrigerator quit cooling and needed a new cooling unit (the most expensive thing you can replace – over $1,000), I discovered how many different recalls over many years Norcold has done on several different models of these refrigerators and how ineffective they have been.
 It was obvious the units kept failing, kept catching fire but Norcold continued with their cheap bandaids instead of spending what was necessary to completely redesign the units with stronger materials that would resist leaking under normal usage.

 I read about cooling units made by the Amish on RV forums and saw how many respected RV service people and safety experts insisted they would use nothing else.
 I saw other positive feedback about them and that’s just further proof to me that these things can be built better, but Norcold opts not to.